IMO2020: Drewry Sees LSFO Premium at $87 in 2023, Falling From $300 in 2020

 Drewry predicts a falling LSFO premium.
 Image Credit: Drewry

-The spread for IMO2020 complaint LSFO bunkers will be $300 in 2020, it's peak before narrowing to just $87 in 2023, according to the latest thinking from Drewry Maritime Research.
+The spread for IMO2020 complaint LSFO bunkers vs HSFO will be $300 in 2020, it's peak before narrowing to just $87 in 2023, according to the latest thinking from Drewry Maritime Research.

 Along the way, the LSFO premium will fall to $211 in 2021 and $124 in 2022, the consultancy predicts, chalking the narrowing spread down to increases in supply.